adamb924/pretense.adambaker.org-src/_posts/2023-09-22-Holy-holy-holy.md

 As it happened, that was not my last day in Prague.
 I went back on a business trip the following February, and saw the statue several more times.
 This time, I knew to stop and read not just the Hebrew, but also the ungracious Latin inscription, and the English inscriptions that contextualize the sculpture.

 Speaking personally, I hope that there was a moment of theological and artistic inspiration that was distinct from the political decision to attempt to shame the Jewish community.
 On the balance, I think that is not unlikely.
 No one could have come up with the Hebrew without a certain level of theological education, and I still find it hard to believe that someone would choose to disparage anyone with the holiest symbols in one's religion.
-I hope that the person who wrote the Latin plaque was just a bitter municipal bureaucrat.
-(And, let me be honest: I hope he died painfully.)
+I hope that the person who wrote the Latin plaque was a different person, just a bitter municipal bureaucrat.
+But I don't know for sure.

 I'm also not writing as a person with a perfect track record.
 My holiest and pious thoughts are intermingled with many more fleshly aspirations.
 If my life were a statue, there would be some ungracious inscriptions on it.
 I look forward to a day when all of that can be sorted out.

+But for now, I have not printed out the photo to hang on my wall.